Mushrooms: Field Identification and Fungal Ecology

 - Mushrooms of Northeastern North America by Arlene Bessette, Alan Bessette, & David Fisher

-Course begins 9 AM on August 15 at North Branch Nature Center.
-Saturday dinner is at 6 pm.
-An optional evening session follows dinner.
+Course begins 9 AM on Saturday at North Branch Nature Center.
 Course begins on Sunday at a time of the instructor's choosing.
-Course concludes by 5 PM on August 16.
+Course concludes by 5 PM on Sunday.

 Academic Credit / Professional Development